Rebuilding Stability Through a Strategic Divorce Home Purchase

 The Context: Buying a Home While Finalizing a Divorce

-Their marriage ended amiably with each person leaving with what they brought into it—for hime, his career and investments, for her, a portfolio of properties.
+Their marriage ended amiably, with each person leaving with what they brought into it — for him, his career and investments, for her, a portfolio of properties.

 As the divorce finalized, waiting to move on from their joint home was not an option, despite higher interest rates.

-However, her available cash for a down payment was limited, and her qualifying income was tight.
-That reality meant this divorce home purchase required careful planning rather than ideal circumstances.
+Her available cash for a down payment was limited, and her qualifying income was tight.
+That reality meant this purchase required careful planning rather than ideal circumstances.

 Making a Purchase on a Budget Without Losing Sight of the Bigger Picture